mshmelev/AssemblyGitVersioning/README.md

 # How to Use
 1. Add nuget package to your project:
 `Install-Package AssemblyGitVersioning`
-2. Add `GeneratedAssemblyInfo.cs` to `.gitignore` file
-3. If you use auto package restore, create `.gitignore` file in `packages` folder with the following content:
+2. If you use auto package restore, create `.gitignore` file in `packages` folder with the following content:
 ```yaml
 # ignore all files
 *